COMPUTER HEALTH IS CRITICAL removal instructions

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently-installed suspicious browser extensions, select these entries and click "Remove".

-If you continue to have problems with removal of the 'computer health is critical' error, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the pups causing fake error messages, reset your Internet Explorer settings to default.